variadico/noti/docs/noti.md

 template
 	This parameter is the golang template used for producing the message text.
 It can include the title and message.

+CHANIFY

+channelURL
+    Chanify sender webhook url.
+Create one from the app.

+sound
+    Turns on and off the sound (not in silent mode) when notification is receved

+priority
+    Magic number from 1 to 10 used by iOS to order and display relevant notification Just use 10

+interruptionLevel
+    How the notification appears.
+Show in DnD or not.
+    Use active, passive, time-sensitive

 ```

 ## Examples